bombasticSlacks/Aspirant/Game/Academic.md

 ### Surgeon
 You may perform surgery on someone who has suffered lasting injuries to treat them.

 Surgery, at a minimum, requires a flat surface and [Surgeons Tool Set](Example-Gear#Surgeons%20Tool%20Set).
-It is a [Application](Core/Intelligence#Application) [Opposed Difficulty](Core/Skills#Opposed%20Difficulty)([Injury Penalty](Core/Injury#Injury%20Penalty)), you receive a:
+It is a [Application](Core/Intelligence#Application) [Opposed Difficulty](Core/Skills#Opposed%20Difficulty)([Long Term Injury](Core/Effects#Long%20Term%20Injury)), you receive a:
 * (+2) for a sterile environment.
 * (+1) for monitoring equipment.
-A successful surgery removes the person's [Injury Penalty](Core/Injury#Injury%20Penalty).
+A successful surgery removes the person's [Long Term Injury](Core/Effects#Long%20Term%20Injury).
 If you have access to any replacement body parts, or mostly intact severed limbs, they can be reapplied as part of surgery.

 Surgery takes 20 minutes per [Injury](Core/Injury) the person has sustained, with [Vitals](Core/Injury#Vitals) injuries taking twice as long.
 The total time in surgery is equal to the sum of all injuries.